nasa/cumulus-docs/docs/input_output.md

               - source: '$.output.anykey'
                 destination: '$.meta.baz'

-The task configuration in the message:
+The corresponding Cumulus Message would be:

     {
       "workflow_config": {